A Survey on Uncertainty Quantification Methods for Deep Learning: Application domains

 \section{Application domains}

 In this section, we discuss several application domains of uncertainty quantification for deep learning models.
-For each application domain, we discuss the motivation for developing uncertainty-aware models and the nature of the data, the source of uncertainty, and the challenges associated with uncertainty quantification.
+For each application, we discuss the motivation for developing uncertainty-aware models, the source of uncertainty, and the challenges associated with uncertainty quantification.
+The applications in medical diagnosis, geoscience, transportation and natural language processing are discussed below.
+Additional applications in Biochemistry engineering and engineering design are discussed in appendix.